bonk-dev/arch-translator/README.md

 ### Localized links scanner
 The script scans the article for links to other articles and checks if these articles have been already translated to language of choice.
+It keeps the search results in local cache for 6 hours by default.

 For example, this page contains many links to English (original) articles.
 The script found out that: AUR, Network configuration etc. have Polish translations while the red